 Seven suspected cases of monkey fever in Tirthahalli

-Seven suspected cases of Kyasanur Forest Disease (KFD), better known as monkey fever, have been reported at Kudumallige Gram Panchayat limits in Tirthahalli taluk.
+Seven suspected cases of Kyasanur Forest Disease (KFD), better known as monkey fever, have been reported from Kudumallige Gram Panchayat limits in Tirthahalli taluk.
 The cases were reported between December 22 and 26.

 KFD is a tick-borne viral disease that is transmitted from monkeys to humans through tick bite.
 High fever, vomiting, severe pain in the joints, bleeding in the nose and gums are the main symptoms.